Elena Dostatni

 Elena Dostatni, née Khalyavina (Елена Достатни (Халявина), born December 8, 1983) is a former competitive ice dancer.
 Competing for Russia as Elena Khalyavina with partner Maxim Shabalin, she is three times Russian Junior National Championship medalist (bronze in 1999,silver in 2000 and gold in 2001) she won two medals at the ISU Junior Grand Prix Final (silver in 2000 and gold in 2001) and two medals at the World Junior Championships (bronze in 2001, silver in 2002).

 Career

 Elena Khalyavina began skating when she was six years old in Kirov.
 She skated with Alexandr Glyhih for seven years through the senior level.
 In 1999, she moved to Samara and teamed up with Maxim Shabalin.
 In the 2001–02 season, Khalyavina/Shabalin won gold at the JGP Final, gold at the Russian Junior Championships, and silver at the World Junior Championships before parting ways.
 In 2002, she began her coaching career in her home town in Russia.

 In 2011, Elena Dostatni became the director of ice dancing at the Colorado Springs World Arena Ice Hall.

+She started new ice dance school at the Broadmoor World Arena with a group of beginner skaters and raised up a new Colorado based generation of ice dancers.